 As mentioned in a previous post, China has already successfully launched two small space stations, Tiangong 1 and 2, which have been visited by Chinese astronauts.
 It is planning to launch a much larger space station in 2022 and the facility will be open to foreign astronauts.
 ESA already has an agreement with China to send astronauts to the new Chinese Space Station once it is operational.
 However, there is no cooperation between America and China in manned spaceflight.
 In 2011 Congress passed a law prohibiting any official American contact with the Chinese space program, citing national security concerns.
 This policy has hardened over recent years and NASA currently prohibits any of its engineers or scientists from working with China.

-To me what should happen, although it might be politically very difficult, is for America and China to sit down together and to come to an agreement so that America is a big partner in the new Chinese Space Station.
-To replace the ISS, as it nears the end of its lifetime, there should be an International Space Station Mark Two.
-This space station would be truly international with all the major nations of the world contributing, rather than being American-led and largely American taxpayer funded.
+To me what should happen, although it might be politically very difficult, is for America and China to sit down together and to come to an agreement making America a big partner in the new Chinese Space Station.
+Perhaps there should be an International Space Station Mark Two?